bedrockio/bedrock-core/services/api/src/utils/fixtures/README.md

 Notes:

 - Mongoose by default does not save unknown fields that are not defined in the schema.
-This allows a `comments` field to exist on a `post` in the fixtures without affecting the result.
+This allows a `comments` field to exist on a `post` in the fixtures without affecting the imported data for the post.
 - Calling `loadFixtureModules` will return an object that is either built by reading subdirectories (the default) or the result of another generated fixture module.
 - Generated fixture modules will supercede any other fixtures within the directory.
 In other words, if a `shops/index.js` file exists, no other files in the `shops` directory will be imported automatically.
 However, you can of course still `require` and export them.
 This behavior can be thought of as a gateway allowing you to aggregate, modify, and export customized fixtures.